 - Hourly and nightly backups are stored on the CourseSales.com primary server in Sydney, Australia.

-- Copies of the latest five nightly backups are also stored on separate server to the main CS server
+- Copies of the latest backups are stored on AWS servers

 We use a SSL certificate backed by Amazon which allows for up to 256 bit encryption.